lindseysim/templatize/README.md

 ## Lists

-Lists are marked with an ampersand (`&`) and can only take in an array (or a function that returns an array).
+Lists are marked with an ampersand (`&`) and can take in an array (or a function that returns an array).
 The output is grammatically formatted with appropriate use of commas and/or the 'and'-conjunction, as dictated by the length of the list.
 No other dynamic text or subsections should be nested within a list and values within the array should be strings or numbers only for best results.

+One special case exists with the list functionality, the combination of the list and section directive (`&#`) which can be used to [grammatically list repeating sections](./more/sections#repeating-list-sections).

 &nbsp; *Template:*